 People often confuse libel and slander, mistakenly using the terms interchangeably.
 Although they are both forms of defamation, they are unique concepts with different criteria of proof.

-Founded in 1980, The Law Office of Jeremiah A. Denton III reviews your case to determine if you have a cause of action based on either type of defamation.
+Founded in 1980, Jeremiah A. Denton III, P.C. reviews your case to determine if you have a cause of action based on either type of defamation.
 Our Virginia Beach lawyers guide you in pursuing justice against the perpetrators of untruthful and harmful statements.